 Whether I’m getting out of the full body scan or our piano player is plucking out Chopin, all mental and physical activities call on the brain to activate our physical senses as well as our mental prowess such as paying attention, memorization of keystrokes, and calculation.

 If we consult a brain expert to learn about brain fitness, or if we’re engaged in some activity, our brains are doing aerobics.
-The brain and mind experts know that the more of a workout our brains get, the better shape we will be in, even after a traumatic injury.
+The brain and mind experts know that the more of a workout our plastic brain gets, the better shape we will be in, even after a traumatic injury.

 Imagine: physical and mental exercise therapy can stimulate and rebuild the brain’s fundamental abilities following a concussion or stroke, for example.
 Both physical and mental exercise therapy help a stroke victim bodily and psychologically.